shubhrajit-santra/snake_game/README.md

 --> The game application is built using CodeBlocks in a Windows system.

+--> The source code is present in the file main.cpp

 --> The game has two different levels of difficulty.

 --> In the easy mode, the snake dies only when it bites back itself.